shayvar/structured-random-rotation-based-compression/README.md

 ## CUDA acceleration

-srrcomp offers some functions in CUDA for faster execution (up to an order of magnitude).
+`srrcomp` offers some functions in CUDA for faster execution (up to an order of magnitude).
 This acceleration requires local compilation with `nvcc`/`torch`/`python` compatible versions.

-The 'gpuacctype' argument (GPU acceleration type) is set by default to 'cuda', and can be set to 'torch' to use the torch-based implementation.
+The 'gpuacctype' argument, which specifies the GPU acceleration type, defaults to 'cuda' but can be changed to 'torch' to utilize the torch-based implementation.

-The Torch-based implementation is utilized when CUDA acceleration is unavailable, such as when working with CPU-based vectors or when local CUDA compilation hasn't been performed.
+The torch-based implementation is utilized when CUDA acceleration is unavailable, such as when working with CPU-based vectors or when local CUDA compilation hasn't been performed.

 ## Pre-requisites

 `torch`